sitedata/checklyhq.com/site/content/docs/puppeteer-recorder/installation.md

     parent: "Puppeteer Recorder"
 ---

-Click this button {{< webstore >}} to install Puppeteer Recorder.

-If that fails, just go to the [Chrome Webstore](https://chrome.google.com/webstore/detail/puppeteer-recorder/djeegiggegleadkkbgopoonhjimgehda) and install it by hand as follows:
+To install Puppeteer Recorder, go to the [Chrome Webstore](https://chrome.google.com/webstore/detail/puppeteer-recorder/djeegiggegleadkkbgopoonhjimgehda) and install it as follows:

 ![](/docs/images/browser-checks/chrome-webstore.png)